magnus-ISU/GospelOfMagnus/gospel.md

 52 And they worshiped him, and returned to Jerusalem with great joy;
 53 and they were continually in the temple blessing God.

+## In one week Jesus appears again in Jerusalem, including to Thomas

 John 20:24-31
 24 But Thomas (who was called the Twin), one of the twelve, was not with them when Jesus came.
 25 So the other disciples told him, "We have seen the Lord."
 But he said to them, "Unless I see the mark of the nails in his hands, and put my finger in the mark of the nails and my hand in his side, I will not believe."